 I didn’t have much experience in theater.
 I had only taken an introduction to theater class in college.
 Without experience, I didn’t have the confidence to stand in front of an audience.
 It petrified me.

 As an actor, you have to be vulnerable and open.
-In speaking, you can mask your emotions, but when you go into a theater, you need to have a full range of emotions which is actually what I came to love about it.
+In speaking, you can mask your emotions, but when you go into a theater, you need to have and display a full range of emotions, which is actually what I came to love about it.
 Bo Eason was a huge reason why I was able to realize my passion for theater acting.

 Who or what do you consider to be your biggest motivation in pursuing your ambitions?
 I’d love to hear your thoughts in the comments section below.